WHO WAS JEAN RIBAULT?

 His Birth & Childhood

-Based on historical records, we know the answer to the question of “when was Jean Ribault born?”
-Jean Ribault was born in Dieppe in modern-day France in 1520 (formerly known as the Kingdom of France).
-This was a very exciting era of overseas exploration and colonization in the Americas.
-At the time, France was also embroiled in conflicts between Catholics and Huguenot Protestants driven by the Protestant Reformation which had begun in Germany.
+Based on historical records, we know the answer to the question, “when was Jean Ribault born?”
+Jean Ribault was born in Dieppe, France, in 1520.
+The early 1500s was a fascinating era of overseas exploration and colonization in the Americas.
+France was also embroiled in conflicts between Catholics and Huguenot Protestants driven by the Protestant Reformation, which had begun in Germany.
 Some know this period as the French Wars of Religion.
-Being born into a world that was being radically impacted by Protestant Reformation, significantly shaped the life that Jean Ribault led.
+Being born into a world that was being radically impacted by Protestant Reformation significantly shaped Jean Ribault’s life.

 About Dieppe, France

-Jean Ribault was born in Dieppe, France.
-Dieppe was an extremely important Renaissance port in which the greatest French seamen, navigators and map makers (cartographers) were based.
-Dieppe was the home to other famous explorers such as Giovanni da Verrazzano, Samuel de Champlain and Jacques Cartier.
+Dieppe was a crucial Renaissance port where the greatest French seamen, navigators, and map makers (cartographers) were based.
+Dieppe was the home to other famous explorers such as Giovanni da Verrazzano, Samuel de Champlain, and Jacques Cartier.

 JEAN RIBAULT’S EARLY LIFE